Log-concavity of rows of Pascal type triangles: Abstract

 \section{Abstract}

 Menon's proof of the preservation of log-concavity of sequences under convolution becomes simpler when adapted to 2-sided infinite sequences.
 Under assumption of log-concavity of two 2-sided infinite sequences, the existence of the convolution is characterised by a convergence criterion.
-Preservation of log-concavity under convolution yields a method of establishing the log-concavity of rows of a large class of Pascal type triangles, including a weighted generalization of the Delannoy triangle.
-This method is also compared with known techniques of proving log-concavity.
+Preservation of log-concavity under convolution yields another method of establishing the log-concavity of rows of certain Pascal type triangles.
+This includes in particular the log-concavity of rows of a weighted Delannoy triangle.
+The method is also compared with known techniques of proving log-concavity.